Tincture of benzoin

 Tincture of benzoin is a pungent solution of benzoin resin in ethanol.
 A similar preparation called Friar's Balsam or Compound Benzoin Tincture contains, in addition, Cape aloes or Barbados aloes and storax resin.
+The U.S. Navy stated that Compound Tincture of Benzoin was composed of the alcohol-soluble principles from benzoin, aloes, storax, and balsam of tolu.
 Friar's balsam was invented by the English doctor and MP Joshua Ward c.
 1760.

 Use

 Compound Benzoin Tincture is often applied to skin under an adhesive bandage.
 It protects the skin from allergy to the adhesive and makes the bandage adhere longer.
 It is also used by athletes for its reputation of toughening skin.
 Orthopedists often apply it under a cast, because it protects the skin and diminishes itching.